-Stop for lunch in the magical courtyard cafe at Fremantle Arts Centre, then browse the galleries and choose a souvenir of your visit from the gift shop FOUND.
+Stop for lunch at FOMO before cycling off to Fremantle Arts Centre to browse the galleries or choose a souvenir of your visit from the gift shop FOUND.
 It’s stocked with locally made and designed wares.

 DAY 2 | Afternoon